Carbon Pricing and its Progressive Discontents

 However, the political economy arguments for a dividend are where I’m most uncertain.
 The political mechanism of checks in the mail seems to hold water, but the evidence is far from concrete.

-David Roberts—former Vox writer, now runs a Substack newsletter called —has that gives a serious treatment to a carbon dividend, and he comes away with slight reservations.
+David Roberts—former Vox writer, now runs a Substack newsletter called Volts —has one of the few analyses of the political economy of emissions pricing that gives a serious treatment to a carbon dividend, and he comes away with slight reservations.

 “It makes sense in the abstract.
 Who wouldn’t love getting checks?
 But the real world offers no examples of dividends being used to successfully muster support for a carbon tax.
 Boyce and Howard both call for a grassroots movement (the underpants gnome of all dividend arguments), but there is, to my knowledge, no evidence that dividend schemes would elicit much public support, much less a movement.”

-He points to polling data, including collected by the Yale Program on Climate Change Communication (YPCCC).
+He points to polling data, including this 2014 polling data collected by the Yale Program on Climate Change Communication (YPCCC).

 Notably, the only policy under 50% is a carbon dividend.